Modelling 3D Rotary Projects

 Open the Two Rail Sweep tool.
 When the rotary job is created, the software inserts a special layer called '2Rail Sweep Rails'.
 It contains two blue lines on the sides of the job, that are perpendicular to the rotation axis.

-Select both of those rails and click Use Selection button.
-The rails will be highlighted.
+Select both of those rails and click the Use Selection button.
+The rails will then be highlighted.
 Then select the profile vector and click apply.
 Inspect the 3D view to verify the results.

 This section will explain how to model desired shape using Vector Unwrapper.

 The Vector Unwrapper is useful when rather than modelling a profile along the rotation axis, it is more intuitive to specify a desired cross section.
 The tool transforms a vector, representing a cross section, into a profile vector that can be subsequently used with Two Rail Sweep tool.